TheEggHealer/devyne-web/src/projects/jogr.md

 ### About the app

 A jogging app that tracks the user when they run.
 It generates statistics such as calories burned and running speed.
-The app features a route planner in wich you can set waypoints on a map and it generates a route between them and gives you the total distance.
+The app features a route planner in which you can set waypoints on a map and it generates a route between them and gives you the total distance.
 You can set goals for yourself and track them easily from the home screen. **The app was never released publicly.**